edibotopic/stokes-law/README.md

 ### Code

-The code is not currently well optimised as well as it could be for mobile browsers, which may cause some lag, especially at high particle velocities.
+The code is not currently optimised as well as it could be for mobile browsers, which may cause some lag, especially at high particle velocities.
 I am currently looking into this.

 Lastly, I am not a professional/full-time software developer, so I have not considered every edge case with respect to user browser choice.
 This is not a priority.